ibm-cloud-docs/FileStorage/managing-file-storage.md

 # Managing {{site.data.keyword.filestorage_short}}
 {: #managingstorage}

+Manage file storage volumes through the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform to authorize hosts, adjust capacity and IOPS, and control snapshots and replication.
+{: shortdesc}

 You can manage your {{site.data.keyword.filestorage_full}} volumes through the {{site.data.keyword.cloud}} console, from the CLI, with the API, or Terraform.
 You can add notes, authorize compute hosts to access your volume, revoke access, and delete the volume when it is no longer needed.
 You can [increase capacity](/docs/FileStorage?topic=FileStorage-expandCapacity), [adjust IOPS](/docs/FileStorage?topic=FileStorage-adjustingIOPS), [manage snapshots](/docs/FileStorage?topic=FileStorage-managingSnapshots), and manage [replication](/docs/FileStorage?topic=FileStorage-replication).
-{: shortdesc}

 ## Viewing the list of {{site.data.keyword.filestorage_short}} volumes in the console
 {: #managestorage-view-ui}